Goshen High School Assessment Policy

-Students who participate in the IB Programme, both Middle Years Programme and Diploma Programme, are also required to take the IB assessments at the end of their courses in the IB Programme, which are externally assessed.
+Students who participate in the IB Diploma Programme are also required to take the IB assessments at the end of their courses in the IB Programme, which are externally assessed.
 In addition, the DP has a variety of required Internal Assessments that are completed and graded in school but are externally moderated.
-For the Middle Years Programme, summative assessments are marked using the MYP assessment rubrics to provide feedback for student growth.

 Teachers implement these in-class assessments at their discretion and at times when it is best for collecting evidence of where students are in their learning.
 Teachers then analyze student work and performance in both course-alike groups using the Data-Driven Instruction (DDI) protocol.

 Students at GHS who have an Individualized Education Program plan (IEP), 504 plan, or Individualized Language Plan (ILP) receive a number of different services to ensure that assessments truly measure learning.
 School personnel regularly adapt assessments for different levels of students, provide help by reading assessments to students, scribing for students, allowing assessments to be typed or hand-written, providing language support for English language learners, etc. More information can be found in the inclusion policy.

 Grades are continually available to parents and students online through Skyward.
 Grades are calculated every nine weeks, and report cards are distributed one week after the end of each grading period.
 Students may receive weekly grade reports in their SRT.
 The grade tracker form is used in all 9th, 10th, and 11th-grade SRT rooms.